Vicki Wong & Hachi is a joyous space created for Hachi-Hearted souls.

 Hachi: A Dog’s Tale

 One evening, I told the story of Hachikō to an old-time Hollywood producer.
-His first reaction was “I don’t even like dogs.”
-I barked back, "never mind not liking them!"
+“I don’t even like dogs” was his first reaction.
+"Never mind not liking them," I replied.

 I explained that Hachi’s story represents not just love between a man and dog, but love between parent and child, or man and woman...with universal appeal across all cultures, genders and ages.
 He was sold.